 If you are outside Canada and need emergency assistance, call the nearest Canadian embassy or consulate.
-You can also request emergency assistance directly through our Emergency Watch and Response Centre, which is available 24 hours a day, 7 days a week.
+You can also call or email our Emergency Watch and Response Centre, which is available 24 hours a day, 7 days a week.

 The Government of Canada provides a range of consular services to Canadians who may find themselves in a difficult situation abroad.

 The Canadian Consular Services Charter outlines the services available to Canadians abroad and provides a host of tools to help you to travel safely.
-It is important to know that there may be circumstances in which the Government of Canada's ability to provide you with consular assistance will be limited.
+It is important to know that there may be circumstances in which the Government of Canada will be less able to help you.

 - Date modified: